mchmarny/dapr-pipeline/README.md

 cd dapr-pipeline
 ```

+> Not, while this demo has been written in `go` you don't need to have go installed to run it.
+There are pre-built executables for Mac, Windows and Linux.
+If you are on Mac, just follow this README as is.
+If you are on another OS, just append the OS name to the executable in each `run` command (e.g. for Linux `bin/producer-linux` and for Windows `bin/producer-windows`).

 ## How to

 This pipeline consists of three microservices: Provider, Processor, and Viewer.
 In the `dapr-pipeline` directory follow these instructions on launching each one of these services: